-Who not What is a group of young people aged 13 – 19, up to 25 with learning disabilities, who have come together to represent the voice of the young Lesbian, Gay, Bi-sexual, Transgender + community of Hertfordshire.
+Who not What is a group of young people aged 13–19, up to 24 with learning disabilities, who have come together to represent the voice of the young Lesbian, Gay, Bi-sexual, Transgender and Questioning community of Hertfordshire.

-The Herts1125 Who Not What group are looking at services and education available throughout the county and will be conducting consultations annually during May–July to hear the views and opinions of young LGBT+ aged 11–25 who live, work or are educated in the county.
+The Herts1125 Who Not What group are looking at services and education available throughout the county and will be conducting regular consultations to hear the views and opinions of young LGBTQ aged 11–25 who live, work or are educated in the county.
 Who not What will be publishing their findings within the Herts1125 Young People’s Manifesto that has become a key strategic document for the voice of all young people in the county.

 It all started with a tweet